-Since the first episode of Master Chef was aired, the expectations of meals & dining experience have changed everywhere and aged cares are no exception to this.
-Hundreds of recipes are available online with step by step instructions and / or video to pretty much produce any dish from around the globe.
+From the moment Master chef hit our screens, the expectations of meals & dining experience have changed everywhere, and aged care is no exception to this.
+Hundreds of recipes are available online with step by step guide or a video on Youtube to pretty much produce any dish from around the globe.
 Many celebrity chefs have identified the need to educate / train aged care staff on adopting a completely different approach towards aged care meals.
 Having said that, the legal requirements, dietary requirements and catering services as a whole have changed drastically in aged care in last decade.

-Producing fancy meals in restaurants & cafes is completely different exercise then producing the same in aged care environment where logistics, meal service structure, diet guidelines, budget constraints, limited supplies, texture modifications and associated paperwork plays a major role.
+Producing up market meals in restaurants & cafes is completely different exercise then producing the same in aged care environment where logistics, meal service structure, diet guidelines, budget constraints, limited supplies, texture modifications and associated paperwork plays a major role.

 In my previous article, we talked about DOs and DON’Ts to create a dining experience in aged care.
 In this article, I would like to share my thoughts on Aged Care menu planning & execution.

-Typically, aged care menu (Lunch & Dinner) consists of meat & three vege with addition of soup at dinner.
+Typically, aged care menu (Lunch & Dinner) consists of meat & three veg with addition of soup at dinner.
 All Aged care menus are created & implemented strictly to meet dietitians’ recommendations and approval.
-The challenge here is how to design the menu that meets dietary requirements and still provide the masterchef standard meals & services to our residents.
-Another factor that plays a major role in deciding aged care menu is family and / or relatives’ expectations.
+The challenge here is how to design the menu that meets dietary requirements and still provide the Masterchef standard meals & services to our residents.
+Another factor that plays a major role in deciding the aged care menu is family and / or relatives’ expectations.
 Many residents’ family members prefer to choose meals & drinks for their loved ones and like to see certain dishes served on the menu.
-Thus, as mentioned, serving a dish in restaurant is completely different exercise then serving the same dish in aged care.
+Thus, as mentioned, serving a dish in a restaurant is a completely different exercise than serving the same dish in aged care.

 I believe that first and foremost, we need to identify the clientele.
 It is important to identify the likes and dislikes of residents that we serve.
 Most of the aged cares already have this system in place when residents move to their homes.
 However, the likes and dislikes information collected at the admission is not the same as meal preference.
 At the time of admission, we mostly gather the ingredients or individual items preference for each resident (e.g. likes custard & ice cream, dislikes peas etc).
 A detailed & regular survey about all residents’ meal preference is essential.
 Larger organisations (multiple aged care facilities) often try and implement same menu across all their facilities in order to develop standard recipes, streamline the ordering & provide consistency.
 In theory, it seems like a perfect solution to overcome lots of admin issues but it beats the main purpose of achieving residents’ satisfaction.
 A perfect example would be a pasta bake dish.
 Pasta bake features pretty much in every aged care menu on regular basis.
 As a chef, I have experienced myself that certain facilities really sold all residents on pasta bake dish and some facilities were only selling salads & sandwiches or some other alternative on the same day.
 So even though we have same recipes, consistency & high-quality ingredients, we are not achieving residents’ satisfaction.
 I believe that, yes, menu needs to meet dietitians’ requirements and should have certain amount of carbs, dairy, protein etc. but it also needs to meet residents’ (80% of the clientele) preferences.